ersc-docs/ersc-docs.github.io/pages/faq.md

 </details>

 <details markdown="block">
-<summary>Can i play with a friend that does not own the DLC?</summary>
+<summary>Can I play the base game, or with a friend that does not own the DLC?</summary>

-> Yes, but not in the DLC areas.
+> Yes, but you will only be able to play the base game together.
+> Attempts to enter the DLC despite that can result in destroyed characters and infinite loading screens.
 </details>